-Rabbi Shimon ben Gamliel HaNasi wanted to show respect to Rabbi Yehudah bar Ilai by acting stringently and ending the meal at the beginning of the Sabbath in order to sanctify the Sabbath {by reciting the Kiddush on a glass of wine}.
-Rabbi Yossi would not have been expected to object to this because, although according to his opinion there was no need to do so, neither was there any prohibition.
-However, Rabbi Yossi objected out of concern that the one isolated incident be construed as a halachic ruling binding upon subsequent generations.
-From the words of Rabbi Yossi it can be understood that Rabbi Shimon ben Gamliel usually leaned towards his opinion and preferred his opinions to those of Rabbi Yehudah.
-The Gemara does not explain why Rabbi Shimon ben Gamliel preferred the opinion of Rabbi Yossi.
-In the next generation, in the time of the sons of these scholars, the authority of Rabbi Yossi was established.
-Rabbi Yehudah HaNasi continued the ways of his fathers by deciding the law in accordance with his views and justifying this in the following words: "Rabbi Yossi's opinion is well-founded."
+Rabbi Shim’on ben Gamli’el Ha-Nasi wanted to show respect to Rabbi Yehudah bar Il’ai by acting stringently and ending the meal at the beginning of the Sabbath in order to sanctify the Sabbath (by reciting the Kiddush on a glass of wine).
+Rabbi Yose would not have been expected to object to this because, although according to his opinion there was no need to do so, neither was there any prohibition.
+However, Rabbi Yose objected out of concern that the one isolated incident might be construed as a halachic ruling binding upon subsequent generations.
+From the words of Rabbi Yose it can be understood that Rabbi Shim’on ben Gamli’el usually leaned towards his opinion and preferred his opinions to those of Rabbi Yehudah.
+The Gemara does not explain why Rabbi Shim’on ben Gamli’el preferred the opinion of Rabbi Yose.
+In the next generation, in the time of the sons of these scholars, the authority of Rabbi Yose was established.
+Rabbi Yehudah HaNasi continued the ways of his fathers by deciding the law in accordance with his views and justifying this in the following words: “Rabbi Yose’s opinion is well-founded.”
 However, there was not yet any official obligation to rule in accordance with his views.
-The obligation was formulated only in the time of Rabbi Yochanan.
-Before the acceptance of the rules, in disagreements between Rabbi Yossi and Rabbi Yehudah, a scholar could decide to rule according to Rabbi Yehuda (if he leaned toward his opinion) even though it was accepted practice to rule according to Rabbi Yossi.
-After the acceptance of the rule, a decision contrary to the rule became unacceptable and undesirable and in certain circumstances could even be considered "an error regarding the halacha as clearly stated in the Mishnah."
+The obligation was formulated only in the time of Rabbi Yoḥanan.
+Before the acceptance of the rules, in disagreements between Rabbi Yose and Rabbi Yehudah, a scholar could decide to rule according to Rabbi Yehuda (if he leaned toward his opinion) even though it was accepted practice to rule according to Rabbi Yose.
+After the acceptance of the rule, a decision contrary to the rule became unacceptable and undesirable and in certain circumstances could even be considered “an error regarding the halacha as clearly stated in the Mishnah.”

 It can be surmised that some of the stories describing the strengths and weaknesses of these great scholars were intended to explain the status of the scholar within the framework of the rules.
 This matter is clearly revealed in the following example:

-Rabbi Acha bar Chanina said: It is revealed and known before Him Who Spoke and the world came into being that in the generation of R. Meir there was none equal to him; why then was the law not set in accordance with his views?
+Rabbi Aḥa bar Ḥanina said: “It is revealed and known before Him Who Spoke and the world came into being that in the generation of R. Me’ir there was none equal to him; why then was the law not set in accordance with his views?
 Because his colleagues could not understand the complexity of his thinking, for he would declare the ritually impure to be pure and give a cogent argument and declare the ritually pure to be impure and also supply a cogent argument.

-Rabbi Acha bar Chanina was a scholar in the land of Israel from the generation after Rabbi Yochanan and was acquainted with the rules from the beginning of their formulation.
-He wanted to explain why the law was not determined according to Rabbi Meir, in light of his great erudition.
-Perhaps he also knew another rule of Rabbi Yochanan, that an anonymous mishnah is usually the opinion of Rabbi Meir.
+Rabbi Aḥa bar Ḥanina was a scholar in the land of Israel from the generation after Rabbi Yoḥanan and was acquainted with the rules from the beginning of their formulation.
+He wanted to explain why the law was not determined according to Rabbi Me’ir, in light of his great erudition.
+Perhaps he also knew another rule of Rabbi Yoḥanan, that an anonymous mishnah is usually the opinion of Rabbi Me’ir.
 It would thus appear that the rule that the law is in accordance with an anonymous mishnah leads to the conclusion that most of the halacha was decided in accordance with his view, and nevertheless, when his name actually appears in a disagreement, the law is not according to his view.
-Rabbi Acha elevates the stature of Rabbi Meir in a way that justifies both his seniority of rank in the Mishnah and the fact that the law is not decided according to his opinion.
+Rabbi Aḥa elevates the stature of Rabbi Me’ir in a way that justifies both his seniority of rank in the Mishnah and the fact that the law is not decided according to his opinion.

 Methodological Rules